 Why does protein powder make my stomach hurt?

 Why does protein powder make my stomach hurt?
-If protein powder upsets your stomach, you have come to the right place.
+If protein powder hurts your stomach, you have come to the right place.
 Keep reading to learn more about why the average protein supplement is hard to digest, and the top ingredients to avoid if you have a sensitive stomach.

-My protein powder will not hurt your stomach.
+Why protein powder hurts your stomach.

-Everyone’s stomach is different, so protein supplements that cause side effects for one person may not cause them for someone else, but there are a few ingredients that are hard to digest for most people.
+Everyone’s stomach is different, so a protein powder that causes side effects for one person may not cause them for someone else, but there are a few ingredients that are hard to digest for most people.
 In this article, I will share the top protein supplement ingredients to avoid if you are sick of protein powders and shakes that hurt your stomach.

 Why drink wholesome?